Altered glycaemia and Vitamin C

 Vitamin C is a key within-cell antioxidant and as such protects cell content from harm – especially from oxidative stress.

-The evidence fairly consistently finds that those diagnosed with diabetes generally have lower vitamin C levels than those who are not diagnosed with diabetes – and the proposed range of causes is diverse; whether vitamin C confers benefit on glycaemic status in those with diabetes, remains contentious.
+The evidence fairly consistently finds that those diagnosed with diabetes generally have lower vitamin C levels than those who are not diagnosed with diabetes.
+The proposed range of causes is diverse - whether vitamin C confers benefit on glycaemic status in those with diabetes, remains contentious.

 One of the many consequences of hyperglycaemia is inhibition of vitamin C uptake by cells which means that at the time when significant harm is being conferred there is no/limited antioxidant support and the end result is damaged and dying cells.

-Hypoglycaemia is also associated with oxidative stress-induced harm, and there is also very limited evidence that vitamin C administered after a hypoglycaemic episode may modify consequent cellular harm.
+Hypoglycaemia is also associated with oxidative stress-induced harm.
+Very limited evidence indicates that vitamin C administered after a hypoglycaemic episode may modify consequent cellular harm.

-Drug-induced altered glycaemic status falls into 2 categories whereby the timing and duration of altered glycaemic status is either known or unknown.
+Drug-induced altered glycaemia is categorized by the timing and duration of altered glycaemic status and is either known or unknown.
 For example, prednisolone-induced afternoon hyperglycaemia is well-documented and even includes recommendations that glycaemic management focus on this critical timeframe.
 However, the timing and duration of critical glycaemia periods for most prescribed medicines is generally not documented.

-There seems to be a requirement during the drug discovery process to identify whether newly developed medicines will negatively impact glycaemia, however there does not seem to be a requirement to identify altered glycaemia patterns in relation to their timing and duration.
-A regulatory requirement that altered glycaemia patterns be both identified during the drug discovery process and included in each brand’s Product and Consumer Information documents, is likely to improve clinical outcomes as strategies could be developed to manage those key periods of harm.
+Seemingly there is a requirement during the drug discovery process to identify whether newly developed medicines will negatively impact glycaemia.
+There does not seem to be a requirement to identify altered glycaemia patterns in relation to their timing and duration.
+A regulatory requirement that altered glycaemia patterns be both identified during the drug discovery process and included in each brand’s Product and Consumer Information documents, will likely improve clinical outcomes as strategies could be developed to manage those key periods of harm.

 Harm minimization is effectively about finding simple solutions to modify significant longterm harm.
 If we consider initiating a vitamin C intervention to minimize harm then there are a number of matters to be considered such as –